-- Barton Manor School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and students.
-Further information can be found in the ICT and ICT Acceptable Use Policies. - Barton Manor School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Holly Stanley, a member of the senior leadership team and Elaine Mitchell, Governor, are responsible for ensuring that our School has met the DfE cyber security standards for schools and colleges.
+- The Charles Dickens School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
+Further information can be found in the online safety policy and acceptable usage policy. - The Charles Dickens School will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies. - Louise Kettle, a member of the senior leadership team and Stephen Beale, Chair of Governors, are responsible for ensuring that our school has met the DfE cyber security standards for schools and colleges.